ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 7.4 BPI-External Storage: Edge Storage

-There are operating scenarios where it could be necessary that BPI data is replicated outside of a BPI.
+There are operating scenarios where it could be necessary that BPI data is replicated outside of a BPI such as to avoid having to rebase the state of a system or record due to an accidental data update, if the correct state is not readily accessible to enforce system of record access policies.

 **[RXX]**	BPI Edge Storage MUST ensure eventual consistency between edge storage and BPI under a weak synchrony assumption.